KxSystems/docs/docs/ref/progressors.md

 ---
-keywords: dictionary, extension, fold, kdb+, keyword, map, map reduce, mnemonic, operator, over, q, scan, unary
+keywords: adverb, converge, dictionary, do, extender, extension, fold, kdb+, keyword, map, map reduce, mnemonic, operator, over, q, scan, unary, while
 ---

 # Progressors

 `/` `\`

 A progressor is an extender that takes a map as argument and derives an extension that evaluates the map, first on the first item/s of its right argument/s, then on the results of **successive** evaluations.